 Have you tried to eat rice or beans before, only for your teeth to, unexpectedly, grind one extraneous stone?
 The stone stopped you from continuing to chew and swallow the food in your mouth.
 You had to spew it out of your mouth.
 What you experienced is far from a mouth full of gravel, which our anchor scripture describes as the outcome of stolen bread.
 Stolen bread may taste sweet, but it is a lie.

 Sin is like stolen bread, which appears to taste sweet at first, but afterward, the mouth that has eaten the stolen bread will be filled with gravel – mouth full of gravel of guilty conscience, punishment, and humiliation that follow exposure of sin.
 “Stolen food may taste sweet at first, but later it will feel like a mouth full of gravel” (Proverbs 20:17 NCV).
 The pleasures of sin don’t last; soon, the pleasures will turn to pressures!
 Wise people run away from sin.
 “A wise man fears and departs from evil, but a fool rages and is self-confident” (Proverbs 14:16 NKJV).

 The prodigal son and the temporary pleasures of sin

 Do you remember the prodigal son?
 He’s surely a popular guy, so popular that the phrase prodigal son has become part of the English lexicon, though many don’t know the full story of the parable Jesus told in the Bible!
-For some time, everything appeared to be going well with him, after he had demanded and collected his own portion of inheritance from his father.
+For some time, everything appeared to be going well with him, after he had demanded and collected his own portion of the inheritance from his father.
 He travelled to a far country where he squandered his inheritance with riotous living.
 After exhausting his resources, there was a great famine, and he began to lack.
 Poverty became his guest, and hunger became his teacher!